Tao and words

 Posted in Art | Design, Tao | Zen, Tsuboniwa

-Tagged balcony garden, Japanese garden, meditation, pocket garden, water, Zen
+Tagged balcony garden, Japanese garden, meditation, pocket garden, Tarrant, water, Zen